-Several pieces of guidance applicable to merger control have been issued by the PCA, namely: guidelines on the simplified procedure; guidelines on remedies; guidelines on the method of setting fines; guidelines on prenotification; and guidelines on the economic appraisal of horizontal mergers.
-A project of guidelines on the protection of confidential information, was disclosed on 4 May 2017, and subject to public consultation, however it has not yet been formally adopted.
+Several pieces of guidance applicable to merger control have been issued by the PCA, namely: guidelines on the simplified procedure; guidelines on remedies; guidelines on the method of setting fines; guidelines on pre-notification; and guidelines on the economic appraisal of horizontal mergers.
+A project of guidelines on the protection of confidential information, disclosed on 4 May 2017, and subject to public consultation, is expected to be formally adopted in the near future.

-The following legislation is applicable on a subsidiary basis: the Administrative Procedure Code, applicable to merger control procedures conducted by the PCA; the Administrative Court Procedure Code, applicable to the judicial review of the PCA's decisions adopted during review proceedings; and the Misdemeanours Act, pertinent to procedures involving the application of penalties and their judicial review.
+The following legislation is applicable on a subsidiary basis: the Administrative Procedure Code, applicable to merger control procedures conducted by the PCA; the Administrative Court Procedure Code, applicable to the judicial review of the PCA's decision adopted during review proceedings; and the Misdemeanours Act, applicable to procedures involving the application of penalties and their judicial review.

-Furthermore, the PCA tends to follow the European Commission's decisional practice and its respective approach stated in its guidelines on merger control.
+Furthermore, the PCA tends to follow the Commission's decisional practice and its respective approach stated in its guidelines on merger control.